HomeLatest NewsGovTechNational Consumer Helpline to handle GST queries after 2025 reforms

 Officials said the helpline’s counsellors were trained in GST-related matters during an inaugural session by the Central Board of Indirect Taxes & Customs (CBIC) on Sept 11.

-A stakeholder consultation held on Sept 17 brought together e-commerce platforms, associations and consumer durables companies to ensure that GST rate reductions are passed on to consumers.
+A stakeholder consultation held on Sept 17 brought together e-commerce platforms, industry associations and consumer durables companies to ensure that GST rate reductions are passed on to consumers.

 Advertisement